30 Noteworthy Novels Set in Oxford

 The September Society by Charles Finch

-In “The September Society” by Charles Finch, gentleman detective Charles Lenox investigates the disappearance of a young Oxford student.
-What begins as a missing person case turns darker when Lenox finds a mysterious clue tied to a secretive group called the September Society.
+Gentleman detective Charles Lenox investigates the disappearance of a young Oxford student, Lord Frederick Bantry.
+What starts as a missing person case turns darker.
+Lenox finds a mysterious clue connected to a secretive group called the September Society.

-The story takes readers through the streets and colleges of Oxford, uncovering long-buried secrets and the shadows of elite power.
+The story takes readers through the streets and colleges of Victorian Oxford.
+Lenox uncovers long-buried secrets and the shadows of elite power.

 21. 21